 - Minimising spectators and photographers

-Kew Bridge is the longest ride at 17¾ miles (28½ Km).
+Kew Bridge slips to second longest at 17¾ miles (28½ Km).
 It tends to attract a small group of enthusiastic cyclists.
 The ride crosses the meandering Thames five times before joining in with the Clapham Junction start.
 Altogether you should get to cross the Thames eight times!
 The ride starts from the southbound roadside at the north end of the bridge.
 This means there is nowhere to socialise or do body painting – and no point in arriving early.
 It is a relatively small group of riders.

 Clapham Junction is very convenient for the train connections, after all, it is the biggest junction and has the most trains passing through – over 2,000 on weekdays.
 Our start point is alongside the station (Platform 1 side) in a fairly small public square, so there is no time for socialising or body painting.
 The overall route is 9 miles (14½ Km).

 Deptford at 10⅓ miles (16⅔ Km) is another fairly long ride.
 It will meet other groups at Tower Hill and continue as part of a merged group.
 The start is at Matchstick Piehouse, a theatre, café and bar.
 It is a private location which means you can arrive early from noon to socialise, do bodypainting, eat pies and drink.

 Victoria Park is another new route for 2020.
 It is around 11½ miles long (18½ Km).
 The group is led by one of our disabled cyclists and will take a comfortable route to merge with the Deptford and Tower Hill groups before becoming part of the overall peloton.

 The other rides are relatively easy rides into the centre.